sjdv1982/cloudless/GUIDE.md

 ### Switching from host networking to bridge networking

 For both the master and the node, make sure that the bridge network can reach the main network.
 See (https://docs.docker.com/network/bridge/#enable-forwarding-from-docker-containers-to-the-outside-world)[].
-Test it with the command: `docker run rpbs/seamless bash -c 'ping www.google.fr'`
+Test it with the command: `docker run --rm rpbs/seamless bash -c 'ping www.google.fr'`

 ### Test if Redis on the master is reachable from the node, with Docker bridge networking
     - On the node, do: